rembu2001/c_software_renderer/README.md

 # Renderer

-A software renderer written in C with no dependencies other than the standard library and Win32 API.
+A software renderer written in C with minimal dependencies (X11, time.sys, standard library).

-Currently renders meshes based on a custom object definition, but I'm hoping to add shading, anti-aliasing, and more of the rendering pipeline if I have extra time to come back to this project.
+Currently renders meshes based on a custom object definition, but I'm hoping to add shading, anti-aliasing, and more of the rendering pipeline if I can get this to work with Vulkan.
+Maybe I'll also get this working with Wayland now that X11 is on its way out.

-Run `make` to create `renderer.exe`.
+Run `make` to create `renderer`.

 ## Implementation